Second French Plan for Open Science

 However, 75% of open access journals can be classed as ‘Diamond’ journals.
-These are steered by scientific committee and are not funded by direct contributions from authors, nor by mandatory contributions from readers.
+These are steered by the scientific community and are not funded by direct contributions from authors, nor by mandatory contributions from readers.
 Instead, the publication costs are covered beforehand by the State, a university, a consortium of public establishments or a non-profit organisation.
 The recently produced OA Diamond Journals Study, carried out by request of cOAlition S, demonstrated the scope and strategic nature of these journals, and it makes recommendations that France intends to support and enact.
 The academic presses, attached to universities or research organisations, will be strengthened, modernised and encouraged to join forces to succeed in their transition towards open access.
 HAL, the French national open archive, will continue to play a key role and will be improved ergonomically and functionally to make it easier for researchers and institutions to use.

 Although the Helsinki Initiative on Multilingualism in Scholarly Communication stressed the importance of native languages to engender a social anchoring of scientific knowledge and a plurality of thought systems, language barriers impede the international circulation of knowledge, which is just as important.
 However, recent spectacular progress in translation technologies using artificial intelligence should allow us to resolve this contradiction.
-Support will be provided for experimentations with translations tools and services for scientific texts, in order to encourage international dissemination of scientific works in the French language and to facilitate access to scientific works in foreign languages for the French-speaking public.
+Support will be provided for experimentation with translation tools and services for scientific texts, in order to encourage international dissemination of scientific works originally in the French language and to facilitate access to scientific works written in foreign languages for the French-speaking public.